Phil Jamieson

-Philip Jamieson (born 18 April 1977) is an Australian musician from Hornsby, New South Wales.
+Philip William H Jamieson (born 18 April 1977) is an Australian musician from Hornsby, New South Wales.
 He is a founding member and singer-guitarist for the rock band Grinspoon.

 Early life and education

-Philip William H. Jamieson was born on 18 April 1977 in Hornsby, New South Wales, while his parents were on the road.
+Philip William H Jamieson was born on 18 April 1977 in Hornsby, New South Wales, while his parents were on the road.
 His father was the singer of a Christian rock 'n' roll band, Good Grief, while his mother was a keyboard player in the support act.
-The pair toured beach missions on a Baptist church initiative on the east coast of the state.
-In 1983 they moved to Bourke to the Christian community, Cornerstone.
+The pair toured beach missions on a Baptist church initiative.
+In 1983 they moved to Bourke to the Christian community Cornerstone.
 Jamieson has three sisters.

 In the late 1980s, Jamieson became "quite obsessed" with pop music and the top ten hits on the charts.
 He admits to being a big fan of Bros and says the band's When Will I Be Famous? tour was the first concert he ever attended.
 Jamieson was also a fan of musicians such as Bon Jovi, Michael Bolton, Richard Marx, George Michael and "just anything that was particularly bad".

-Jamieson attended Wauchope High School, where he co-acted the lead in the school's 1994 production of Joseph and The Technicolor Dreamcoat, sharing the role with Matthew William Joyce.
-During his school years, Jamieson started a band with Fiona, titled Dancing with Daisies in a Meadow of Corruption, which won the Hastings Battle of the Bands competition.
+Jamieson attended Wauchope High School, where he co-acted the lead in the school's 1994 production of Joseph and the Amazing Technicolor Dreamcoat, sharing the role with Matthew William Joyce.
+During his school years, Jamieson started a band, titled Dancing with Daisies in a Meadow of Corruption, which won the Hastings Battle of the Bands competition.
 Jamieson was also the guitarist in Mescaline, singer in Crabapple and drummed in a punk band, Stiffy.